jbonigomes/ProgrammingParadigms/ruby/readme.md

 ### Running the tests

-- To execute this program, please ensure to run it from within the ruby dir:
+- To execute this program, please ensure to run it from within the ruby dir of this repo:

  ruby library_test.rb